cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Lastly, we can evaluate the final accuracy of our ``model`` on the ``test_dataset`` using ``model.evaluate``.

-To test and run ``tarantella`` in the next section, you can find a full version of the above example `here <https://github.com/cc-hpc-itwm/tarantella/blob/master/docs/source/model.py>`__.
+To test and run Tarantella in the next section, you can find a full version of the above example `here <https://github.com/cc-hpc-itwm/tarantella/blob/master/docs/source/model.py>`__.

 Executing your model with ``tarantella``